 Finding a better psychiatry work-life balance

-Psychiatrists face unique emotional and cognitive demands—heavy patient loads, complex cases, and ongoing administrative requirements.
-Locums gives many providers a chance to reclaim space in their lives.
-Because you control when and how often you work, you can align assignments around personal commitments, downtime, or family needs.
+Psychiatrists face unique emotional and cognitive demands: heavy patient loads, complex cases, and ongoing administrative requirements.
+Locums provides many providers with an opportunity to reclaim space in their lives.
+Because you control when and how often you work, you can align assignments around family commitments, downtime, or personal needs.
 Dr. Hassell found the shift transformative.

 Being able to disconnect between assignments fully is a major draw for providers who’ve spent years on call or under constant pressure.